luisfernandomgrs/tdd-class-junit/README.md

-TDD, scope to automated software tests
+# TDD, scope to automated software tests

+This project is the result of my learn about JUnit and much another tools to practice about TDD with Java.